Optimal H\"older Continuity and Hitting Probabilities for SPDEs with Rough Fractional Noises: Preliminaries

-In this subsection, we define the stochastic integral with respect to fBs $W$ determined by \eqref{fbs} with $H\in (0,1/2)$ in one dimensional case, i.e., $d=1$.
+In this subsection, we define the stochastic integral for the FBS $W$ determined by \eqref{fbs} with $H\le 1/2$ in one dimensional case, i.e., $d=1$.
 The arguments can be straightforward extended to general dimension $d\in \N_+$.

-Recall that the fractional Brownian motion (fBm) in $\R$ with index $H\in (0,1)$ is a centered Gaussian process $B=\{B(x)\}_{x\in \R}$ with covariance
+Recall that the fractional Brownian motion (FBM) in $\R$ with index $H\in (0,1)$ is a centered Gaussian process $B=\{B(x)\}_{x\in \R}$ with covariance

-In particular, the fBm with index $H=1/2$ coincides with the Brownian motion.
-It is straightforward to verify that when $H\in (0,1/2)$ then for any $\eta\in (1-H,\infty)$,
+In particular, the FBM with index $H=1/2$ coincides with the Brownian motion.
+It is straightforward to verify that when $H\le 1/2$ then for any $\eta\in (1-H,\infty)$,

 On the other hand, when $H\in (1/2,1)$, the Fourier transform of $\mu$ is the locally integrable function $f(x)=H(2H-1)|x|^{2H-2}$.
-In this case, it is orthogonal to the Gaussian random field determined by a Riesz kernel, which is investigated by a lot of authors (see e.g. \cite{Dal99, DF98, DKN13, DS05, DS09, DS15, HHN14, SS02} and references therein).
-However, when $H\in (0,1/2)$, the Fourier transform of $\mu$ is a genuine distribution and not a function.
-Therefore, the technicals used in the aforementioned references cannot be applied to the case of $H\in (0,1/2)$.
+In this case, it is {proportional} to the Gaussian random field determined by a Riesz kernel, which is investigated by a lot of authors (see, e.g., \cite{Dal99, DF98, DKN13, DS05, DS09, DS15, HHN14, SS02} and references therein).
+However, when $H< 1/2$, the Fourier transform of $\mu$ is a genuine distribution and not a tempered measure.